S Line (Valley Metro): Technology

-The Valley Metro Streetcar operates a fleet of 6 Brookville Liberty NXT cars, built by Brookville Equipment in Brookville, Pennsylvania.
+The S Line operates a fleet of six Brookville Liberty NXT cars, built by Brookville Equipment in Brookville, Pennsylvania.
 The cars are 70 ft long, with 32 seats and a maximum capacity of approximately 120 passengers.
-Streetcar vehicles are of a 70% low floor design, and are fully accessible to individuals with disabilities.
+S Line vehicles are of a 70% low floor design, and are fully accessible to individuals with disabilities.

-Streetcar vehicles are stored and maintained at the Valley Metro Operations and Maintenance Center, located across the Salt River in Phoenix.
+S Line vehicles are stored and maintained at the Valley Metro Operations and Maintenance Center, located across the Salt River in Phoenix.
 The OMC was built in 2006 to serve the Valley Metro Rail system, and was expanded in 2021.
-Streetcar vehicles access the OMC via the Valley Metro Rail main line, which has a track connection to the Streetcar line at Dorsey/Apache Boulevard station.
+S Line vehicles access the OMC via the A Line's trackage, which has a track connection to the S Line at Dorsey/Apache Boulevard station.

-The majority of the Streetcar line is powered by overhead lines at 750 V DC.
-Overhead lines are not installed in the central section of the streetcar line through downtown Tempe, and streetcars operate on battery power.
+The majority of the S Line is powered by overhead lines at 750 V DC.
+Overhead lines are not installed in the central section of the S Line through downtown Tempe, and streetcars operate on battery power.

 Fares

-The Valley Metro Streetcar launched with free service in 2022, and remained free until August 4, 2025.
+The S Line launched with free service in 2022, and remained free until August 4, 2025.
 Fare machines were installed, and the Streetcar accepts the Copper Card or the Valley Metro App.
-The fare for the streetcar is $1, lower than the standard Valley Metro local service fare of $2.
+The fare for the S Line is $1, lower than the standard Valley Metro local service fare of $2.